igemsoftware2020/Moscow_iGEM2020/README.md

 # Moscow_iGEM2020
 Kinetic model of the detection system with CasX.
-Description of the model and results you can see [here](https://2020.igem.org/Team:Moscow/Model)
+Description of the model and results you can see in [our wiki page](https://2020.igem.org/Team:Moscow/Model)

 We created a detailed kinetic model to ensure system performance, optimal conditions, reaction time, and potential sensitivity.
 The goals of the model are the following:
 - To confirm our expectations of system functioning, such as the potential to detect nucleic acids in a reasonable time